scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 ----------------------

-All algorithms can be used with multiple classes as well as binary classes classification.  :class:`RandomOverSampler` does not require any inter-class information during the sample generation.
+All algorithms can be used with multiple classes as well as binary classes classification aside from ROSE, that only works on binary classification problems.
+:class:`RandomOverSampler` does not require any inter-class information during the sample generation.
 Therefore, each targeted class is resampled independently.
 In the contrary, both :class:`ADASYN` and :class:`SMOTE` need information regarding the neighbourhood of each sample used